kyle1373/zooseeker/README.md

 # Introduction
-This is an Android mobile application which allows the user to search for an animal in the San Diego Zoo database and adds it to a plan list.
-The user is then able to start a route based on the animals they have chosen, in which the app generates an efficient route using a greedy dijsktra's algorithm on all selected nodes. <br />
+Zooseeker is an Android mobile application which allows the user to search for an animal in the San Diego Zoo database to add it to a plan list.
+The user is then able to generate an efficient route for them to visit each animal exhibit using a greedy dijsktra's algorithm on all selected nodes.
+If the user's GPS location is closer to another exhibit, it will prompt the user to reroute from that closest exhibit for them to not get lost. <br />
 # Demo
 Click play on the animation below to see a demo! <br />
 <br />